EleonoraBorzi/group-validity-action/README.md

 ```
 The action has 6 inputs:
-- github-token: The GitHub secret token that gives access to several git functions
+- github-token: The GitHub secret token that gives access to several git functions.
-- payload: The JSON payload that contains information about the pull request
+- payload: The JSON payload that contains information about the pull request.
-- filesAdded: A list of file added in the pull request
+- filesAdded: A list of files added in the pull request.
-- basefolder: The folder where the folders named with the accounts name are placed
+- basefolder: A folder which all relevant student proposal submissions will be under.
+This is used to limit the part of the repo considered for student project proposals.
-- maxGroupSize: Maximum number of members accepted
+- maxGroupSize: Maximum number of members accepted .
 - maxCollaborationTimes: Maximum number of times two members can work together in a group.

 The inputs have a default value that corresponds the requirements from the project course https://github.com/KTH/devops-course/blob/2021/grading-criteria.md#course-automation.

 The action must run on pull_request_target otherwise it will not work.

 The action will post a comment on the PR depending on if the requirements are met and what type of scenario the pull request is.
-In this action there can be three scenarios:
+In this action there can be the following scenarios:
+1. The pull request is not from a fork.
+Then this action will end early with a pass and not do anything else.
-1. The pull request does not contain a README file.
-In this case, it could be a TA that created the pull request so to not interfere, the action will post the comment "There wasn't exactly one readme added under collaborations/ .
-This is assumed not to be a student submission."
-The action will not fail the pull request.
+2. The pull request does not add exactly one README file.
+In this case, it could be a TA that created the pull request so to not interfere, the action will post a comment about the submission probably not being from a student.
+The action will then end with a pass.
-2. The accounts in the README and the name of the folder does not match.
-The following will be posted as a comment on the PR "The ID:s constituting the folder name did not match with the email addresses in the README file.
-If this is a student submission, please revise the pull request."
-The action will fail the check on the PR.
+3. The KTH mail addresses in the README and the name of the folder does not match.
+The action will post a comment saying that it's not valid if it's a student project proposal and will fail the check on the PR.
-3. The size of the group is not allowed.
-The action will fail the pull request and print the following comment "The group size is 4, but the maximum allowed group size is 3.
-This group is thus not allowed."
+4. The size of the group is not allowed.
+The action will fail the pull request and post a comment regarding this.
-4. The members have worked together more than the maximum number, the following will be posted as a comment "A and B appears to have worked together 10 times, while the maximum allowed is 2.
-Consequently they may not work together here".
+5. The members have worked together more than the maximum number.
+The action will fail the pull request and post a comment regarding this.
-5. The pull request satisfied all the requirements then the following will be commented on the pull request "The ID:s constituting the folder name matched with the email addresses in the README file.
-The group consisting of  A and B appears to have worked together 2 times.
-Maximum group size allowed: 3.
-Maximum number of collaborations 2.
-The group composition is allowed.
+6. The pull request satisfied all the requirements.
+Then this action will post a comment saying this and end with a pass.